cdaringe/blog/src/components/pages/about/index.md

 ## work philosophy

 I strongly value the opportunity to work.
-I believe that work is a fundamental and natural activity for daily life, _not_ a habitual chore.
-I also believe that the most fulfilling work is activity that lifts or supports the community.
- I have been privileged with many blessings, including an excellent education and professional support network, thus, I have been able to work in jobs that I believe fulfill my 'community uplift' criteria.
-I do not regard many industries to be truly “value-add” to our society, and in these sectors I hold no professional interest.
-For example, the prospect of working for a toy manufacturer does not entice me.
-Nor does working for a common financial institution, such as a bank.
-Although these two example organizations may fill a reasonable demand, their output is not one that I see as truly beneficial to humanity.
-Research firms, design/engineering firms, manufacturing firms, and even consulting firms are where I believe value is generated for us, both financially as a society, but also as a source of improving our quality of life.
- It is here that I have worked, desired to work, and will continue to work.
+I believe that work is an opportunity, not a chore.
+I also believe that the most fulfilling work is that which supports the community.
+I have been privileged to receive an excellent education and build an excellent professional support network, thus, I have been able to work in jobs that I believe fulfill my 'community uplift' criteria.
+I do not regard many industries to be value-add, and in these sectors I hold no professional interest.
+Research firms, design firms, manufacturing firms, and even consulting firms are where I believe value is generated for us as a society.
+It is in these industries that I have worked and will continue to work.

 <a name="volunteer"></a>